 - Increased bone health.
 It's a weight-bearing exercise and therefore makes you ‘work’ against gravity.

 - It’s good for your heart.
-Walking increases your heart rate and blood pressure.
+Even a short walk increases your heart rate and blood pressure.
 Therefore, it strengthens your heart.

 - It helps when you're depressed or anxious.
-Walking releases chemicals in your body which make you feel good and reduces the immune system chemicals that may worsen your depression.
+A walk releases chemicals in your body which make you feel good and reduces the immune system chemicals that may worsen your depression.

 - Lastly, but certainly not least; it helps to prevent diseases.
 In the video, the specialists say that it helps people with dementia.
 In addition, scientist now believe that being physically active (in general) could reduce the risk of dementia.

-Of course, you may say; “Well, these are benefits for regular walkers in general, so I could benefit from them even when I’m walking outside.”
+Of course, you may say; “Well, these are benefits for regular walkers in general, so I could benefit from them even when I’m going for a walk outside.”

 You are 100 percent right.
 If you would just go out for a walk, you could experience these benefits as well.
-However, a treadmill can be a great alternative to walking outside, especially when the weather conditions are bad.
+However, a treadmill can be a great alternative, especially when the weather conditions are bad.

 Walking requires different shoes than those intended for running.
 Aspects of a good shoe for walkers are;